LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/README.md

   * Quartiles
   * interesting: the whisker in a box plot is not exactly the maximum or minimum value.
 They indicate the expected upper or lower bound of the data points, the points outside of them are outliers.
 * Histograms

+## Lecture 8
+Apply transformation can make it clear seeing the distribution of data.
+* log
+* power
+* root

+Encoded variable
+* x
+* y
+* color
+* area

+Avoid Area charts!
+Length bar is better.
+Avoid jiggling the baseline.
+Line plot is much easier to understand.